NethServer/nethserver-samba/root/usr/share/nethesis/NethServer/Help/en/NethServer_Module_Workgroup.rst

 Role
 ====

-Select the NethServer role within the network: workstation, domain controller or Active Directory member.
+Select the server role within the network: workstation, domain controller or Active Directory member.

 Workstation
-    Enabling this option NethServer will behave as a normal workstation.
+    Enabling this option the server will behave as a normal workstation.

 Domain Controller
-    Enabling this option NethServer will be configured as a domain controller for the network.
+    Enabling this option the server will be configured as a domain controller for the network.

 Domain
     The name of the domain.